wendyauca/E-Portfolio/portfolio1-process-analysis.md

 ### Reflection

-I selected this artefact because it helped me to understand that process analysis involves different techniques depending on the situation.
-I learned that processes are more analytical than descriptive, requiring tools to identify inefficiencies and non-value activities.
-This is important in organisations because selecting the appropriate technique can improve decision-making and enhance process performance.
+I selected this artefact because it helped me to understand that process analysis involves different techniques, such as value added and root cause analysis, which require critical evaluation of each activity.
+This changed my understanding by helping me recognise that not all activities create value within a process.
+This is important in organisations because identifying non value activities can improve efficiency and support better decision-making.

 ## Artefact 4 – Self-created
 **Online order Process Analysis**